newhorizonsarizona/tmi-status-checker/README.md

 `make generate-all`

 Use the generated Yaml report and summarize the achievements using Chat GPT API.
-Send an announcement message to the MS Teams channel with the summary and image captured.
+Send an announcement message via Email with the summary and image captured.

 `make send-notification`